 In 2005, the Oregon Institute of Technology (Oregon Tech) began offering its new Bachelor of Science degree in Renewable Energy Systems program (BSRES) at its satellite campus in Portland, Oregon.
 In 2008, the BSRES degree was discontinued and replaced by the Bachelor of Science degree in Renewable Energy Engineering (BSREE).
 Analysis of the marketplace and observed growth in career options across the renewable energy fields revealed significant opportunities for graduates with a solid energy engineering education.
-Building upon this strong foundation of renewable energy engineering education, the MSREE was launched in 2012.
+Building upon this strong foundation of renewable energy engineering education, the MSREE was launched in the Portland-Metro campus in 2012.
 In 2013, an accelerated, concurrent degree option was launched for exceptional undergraduate students in the BS Renewable Energy Engineering and BS Electrical Engineering programs.
+The MSREE concurrent degree was launched in Klamath Falls in 2016.
+Full time offering of the MSREE program was extended to the Klamath Falls campus for the first time in 2018.